 Speak More Than You Think You Need To

-This sounds obvious.
-It isn’t happening.
-In most classrooms, the students who improve fastest are the ones who talk the most — even when they’re nervous, even when they make mistakes.
+This sounds obvious, and yet most students don’t do it.
+In a typical classroom, the people who improve fastest are the ones who talk the most, even when they’re nervous, even when they make mistakes.

-The average student speaks for perhaps 10–15 minutes in a two-hour lesson.
-That’s not enough.
-Push yourself to contribute in every class discussion, volunteer answers even when you’re not sure, and ask the teacher to correct you after you’ve finished speaking.
-Teachers at good schools like Maltalingua are used to this — they want you to push.
+The average student speaks for maybe 10 to 15 minutes in a two-hour lesson.
+That isn’t enough.
+Push yourself to join every class discussion, offer answers even when you’re not sure, and ask the teacher to correct you once you’ve finished speaking.
+Teachers at good schools like Maltalingua are used to this, and they want you to push.

-Outside class, the habit matters more.
-The goal is to go through a full day in English as often as possible.
-That’s harder than it sounds when you’re exhausted and your flatmate speaks your language.
+Outside class, the habit matters even more.
+The aim is to get through a full day in English as often as you can.
+That’s harder than it sounds when you’re tired and your flatmate speaks your language.

 Be Strategic About Who You Spend Time With

-This is where most students lose weeks of progress without realising it.
+This is where a lot of students quietly lose weeks of progress.

-When you arrive in Malta, you’ll naturally gravitate towards students who share your language.
-That’s comfortable.
-It’s also the single biggest obstacle to fast improvement.
-As soon as you realise everyone in your apartment speaks Turkish or Japanese or Spanish at home, you need to make a deliberate choice to break that pattern.
+When you arrive in Malta, you’ll naturally drift towards students who share your language.
+It’s comfortable.
+It’s also the single biggest thing slowing your improvement.
+The moment you notice everyone in your apartment speaks Turkish or Japanese or Spanish at home, you need to make a deliberate choice to break that pattern.

-The practical fix: actively seek out people who don’t share your language.
-Eat at different tables.
+The practical fix: go out of your way to find people who don’t share your language.
+Sit at different tables.
 Join activities.
-Accept invitations from people you wouldn’t normally spend time with.
+Say yes to invitations from people you wouldn’t normally spend time with.
 Yes, it’s uncomfortable.
-Yes, it’s how you improve.
+It’s also how you improve.

-Some schools — Maltalingua included — deliberately mixes nationalities in classes to prevent this exact problem.
+Some schools, Maltalingua included, deliberately mix nationalities in classes to head off this exact problem.
 Use that design.
 Don’t undo it.

 Use English for Real Tasks, Not Just Practice